pgmystery/docker-extension-vnc/README.md

 The extension creates a Docker Container as a [proxy](https://hub.docker.com/r/pgmystery/proxy_vnc) for connecting to the target VNC Server and shows the view inside of Docker Desktop.

-If the connection is to a Docker Container, then the extension creates a Docker Network and add the proxy and the target container to the Network.
-Only this way the proxy can access the vnc server container.
-After disconnect, it deletes the proxy container and removes the vnc server Container from the Network.
+If the connection is to a Docker Container, then the extension creates a Docker Network and adds the proxy and the target container to the Network.
+Only this way, the proxy can access the VNC server container.
+After disconnect, it deletes the proxy container and removes the VNC server Container from the Network.

 It uses [noVNC](https://github.com/novnc/noVNC) as the JavaScript client package.

-It also comes with an example vnc server as a docker container.
+It also comes with an example VNC Server as a docker container.
 So you can test things out very easily.

 ## Manual Installation
 You can install the extension by using the command: